The average UK high-street agent charges £4200, while the average online estate agent charges £500! But which online estate agent should you use?

 Just to clarify, I’ve sifted through a whole bunch of online agents and only listed the one’s that have a TrustPilot account with respectful ratings.

-Many of the more expensive sales packages will include one as part of the deal, while the cheaper ones will give you the option to buy one as an ‘add on’ product during checkout.
-They generally cost anywhere between £60 – £100
+Many of the more expensive sales packages will include a professional photography package as part of the deal, while the cheaper ones will give you the option to buy one as an ‘add on’ product during checkout.
+They generally cost anywhere between £60 – £100.

-In regards to professional photography and floorplans; similarly with the EPC’s, many of the more expensive sales packages will include one as part of the deal, while the cheaper one’s will give you the option to buy a photography package as an ‘add on’ product during checkout.
-And again, you can Google for local suppliers.
+Similarly with EPC’s, many of the more expensive sales packages will include one as part of the deal, while the cheaper one’s will give you the option to buy a photography package as an ‘add on’ product during checkout.
+Of course, you also have the option to Google for local suppliers.

 Generally, no. From my experience, I haven’t met a single online agent that has their T&C’s riddled with hidden fees, and that’s the general backbone of an online agent- that you pay a “fixed-fee”, no more.
 Just another reason why online agents are awesome.

 Unlike the traditional high-street agent, most online agents charge a fixed fee and that’s all you’ll ever pay.
 The only time they may charge more is if you buy add-on items, like Energy Performance Certificates (a legal requirement before selling a home), professional photos, or if you decide to extend the service duration etc, but it’s still a fixed-fee.

 However, I still advise that you ALWAYS read the T&C’s carefully, so you know exactly what you’ll be paying and what you’ll get in return (it’s usually very transparent with online agents).